PeaceFounder/CryptoGroups.jl/README.md

 [![codecov](https://codecov.io/gh/PeaceFounder/CryptoGroups.jl/graph/badge.svg?token=G9HT9VSV4T)](https://codecov.io/gh/PeaceFounder/CryptoGroups.jl)
 [![](https://img.shields.io/badge/docs-dev-blue.svg)](https://PeaceFounder.github.io/CryptoGroups.jl/dev)

 CryptoGroups is a Julia package that provides a versatile and type-safe implementation of cryptographic groups.
 It offers a unified interface for working with various types of groups, including modular prime groups and elliptic curves over prime and binary fields.
-Blending educational value with production-ready capabilities, CryptoGroups serves both beginners and seasoned practitioners, as evidenced by its successful integration in projects like [CryptoSignatures](https://github.com/PeaceFounder/CryptoSignatures.jl) and [ShuffleProofs](https://github.com/PeaceFounder/ShuffleProofs.jl).
+Suitable for both academic and aspiring production environments, CryptoGroups has been rigorously tested and refined through its implementation in real-world projects such as [CryptoSignatures](https://github.com/PeaceFounder/CryptoSignatures.jl) and [ShuffleProofs](https://github.com/PeaceFounder/ShuffleProofs.jl), ensuring a robust and versatile cryptographic toolkit.

 ## Key Features